MicrosoftDocs/navdevitpro-content-pr/dynamics-nav/fin-graph/api/dynamics_paymentterms_delete.md

 ---

 # Delete paymentTerms
-Delete a paymentTerms from Dynamics 365 for Financials.
+Delete a payment terms object from Dynamics 365 for Financials.

 ## HTTP request
 ```